DanielxDante/restaurant-conundrum/README.md

 For our SweetViz and Geographical Map Visualisations, if you experience any trouble viewing it, you can view it from the files placed in our repository under the Visualisations folder.

-Additionally, do note that GridSearchCV and Cross Validation takes a while to compute (especially so for XGBoost), so don't panic and be patient when running the cells!
+Additionally, do note that Grid Search and Cross Validation takes a while to compute (especially so for XGBoost), so don't panic and be patient when running the cells!

 ## Problem Definition
 ---